Cricket in Ireland: Men's National Team

-Difficulty with retention of players
+Difficulty with player retention

 In the period before and after obtaining ODI status, Ireland lost a number of their most talented players to England.
 This was due to Ireland's lack of professional wages and an inability to play Test cricket.
-Since gaining Full Member status, a senior player has not left the play elsewhere internationally.
+Since gaining Full Member status, no senior player has left to play elsewhere internationally.

 Dublin-born batsman Ed Joyce had played with some success as part of Ireland's ICC Trophy team and became a key member of the Sussex side in England's County Championship; he also previously captained Middlesex in the 2004 season.
-Joyce decided to declare to for England in 2005 in order to try to play Test cricket, he was called up in 2006 and made his ODI debut against Ireland.
+Joyce decided to declare for England in 2005 in order to try to play Test cricket, he was called up in 2006 and made his ODI debut against Ireland.
 Joyce never played a Test for England and returned to play for Ireland in 2011.
 He retired in 2018 and is now Head Coach of the Ireland Women's team.

-Talented batsman Eoin Morgan who earlier represented Ireland in tournaments including the ICC World Cup and the ICC World Twenty20 qualified and played for England, making no secret of his desire to play Test cricket.
+Talented batsman Eoin Morgan, who earlier represented Ireland in tournaments, including the ICC World Cup and the ICC World Twenty20, qualified and played for England, making no secret of his desire to play Test cricket.
 He played 16 Tests for England and captained the ODI team to victory in the 2019 Cricket World Cup.

 Former Ireland seamer Boyd Rankin also joined England in 2013 before returning to play for Ireland until retiring in 2021.

 After the World Cup, Irish cricket experienced a dip in success with poor results in the 2007 Friends Provident Trophy as many players were unavailable.
 The Irish cricket team was an amateur side at the time and most of the players had full-time jobs with commitments conflicting with cricket.
-After the World Cup there were delays in paying the players which resulted in them ignoring the press in protest to their treatment after an Intercontinental Cup match against Kenya.
+After the World Cup there were delays in paying the players which resulted in them ignoring the press in protest of their treatment after an Intercontinental Cup match against Kenya.

 Warren Deutrom, the chief executive of the ICU, had stated that it wanted to "seek actively to place Irish players into top-level cricket, by developing relationships with [especially] county cricket which will incorporate appropriate player release for Irish international duty, and feeder systems for developing Irish cricketers".
-The reorganised ICU's sought to make closer links with the English counties, encourage the development of age group cricket, and to introduce a professional element into the Irish game.
+The reorganised ICU has sought closer links with the English counties, to encourage the development of age group cricket, and to introduce a professional element in Ireland.
 They also want to take the Irish cricket team on winter tours more often.
 In an attempt to prevent the game losing players to counties or other commitments such as jobs, it was suggested that central contracts should be introduced.